RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 -----------------
 # Capture the Flag

-## How to load my additional files beyond myTeam.py?
+## How to import/load my additional files beyond myTeam.py?

 You may have coded supported files that you will import in your `myTeam.py`, for example a module  `abc.py`.
 In order for the contest script to find it you need to do it this way: